-From the lush green wilderness of Gambia to a Chelsea studio, here’s a story behind a 21st century cross-continental roots song.
+From the lush green wilderness of Gambia to a Chelsea studio, here’s a story behind a 21st century cross-continental roots song by Holy Forest.

 Members: Jon Fine (Guitar, Bass, Keys).
 Ed “Preachermann” Holley, Sparlha Sparlha Swa, Morley, Tata Din Din Jobarteh, I’kyori Swaby, No Surrender and S.T.
 (Vocals).
 Tata Din Din Jobarteh, Youssoupha Sidibe (Kora).
 Morgan Harris (Guitar).
 Ebon Moss-Bachrach, I’kyori Swaby, Jesse Hofrichter (Keys).
 Jordan McLean (Trumpet).
 Martin Perna, Freddy Deboe (Baritone Sax).
 Stuart Bogie (Tenor Sax).
 Pierre Davis, Taagen Swaby, Sean Clete, Steven Heet, Sebastian Bauer (Drums).
 Matt Hauser, Marcus Burrowes (Percussion).
 Kristine Kruta (Cello).